 So, how can a smart traveler avoid — or at least reduce — these fees?
 Here are a few suggestions.

 Ask about fees.
-Banks are now required to break out international transaction fees as line items on your statement, helping you to see exactly what you're paying.
-But by the time you get your statement, it's too late — so it's smart to make a call before your trip to get the whole story.
+Banks are required to break out international transaction fees as line-items on your statement, helping you to see exactly what you’re paying.
+But by the time you get your statement, it’s too late — so it’s smart to make a call before your trip to get the whole story.
 Quiz your bank or credit-card company about the specific fees that come with using their card overseas.

-If you're getting a bad deal, get a new card.
-Some companies offer far lower international fees than others — and a handful don't charge any at all.
-If you're going on a long trip, do some research and consider taking out a card just for international purchases.
+If you’re getting a bad deal, get a new card.
+Some companies offer lower international fees than others — and some don’t charge any at all.
+If you’re going on a long trip, do some research and consider taking out a card just for international purchases.
 Capital One has a particularly good reputation for no-fee international transactions on both its credit cards and its debit cards linked to a checking account.
 Most credit unions have low-to-no international transaction fees.
 Bankrate has a good comparison chart of major credit cards and their currency-conversion fees.

 Don’t bother with prepaid cards.
 It’s possible to buy prepaid “cash cards” — which you load with funds before you leave, then use like any other credit or debit card — but they come with high fees and aren’t worth considering for most trips.

 The Bottom Line: Here’s the best formula for saving money as you travel.
 Pay for most items with cash (use a bank that charges low rates for international ATM transactions, and withdraw large amounts at each transaction — keeping the cash safe in your money belt).
 When using a credit card, use a card with low international fees, and make sure your transactions are charged in the local currency — not dollars.
 Then smile and enjoy your trip, feeling very clever for avoiding so much unnecessary expense.